aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/set-time-scale-count/_index.md

 ---
-title: "Customize Gantt Chart – Mastering MS Project Time Scale Count in Aspose.Tasks"
+title: "Create Project PDF – Customize Gantt Chart Time Scale"
 linktitle: Set Time Scale Count in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: Learn how to customize Gantt chart views, manage project visualization, and save project as PDF using Aspose.Tasks for Java.
-Adjust time scale count effortlessly.
+description: Learn how to create project PDF files while customizing Gantt chart time‑scale count using Aspose.Tasks for Java.
+This guide shows you step‑by‑step how to export Gantt to PDF with full control.
 weight: 22
 url: /java/project-file-operations/set-time-scale-count/
-date: 2025-12-21
+date: 2026-03-29
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Customize Gantt Chart – Mastering MS Project Time Scale Count in Aspose.Tasks
+# Create Project PDF – Customize Gantt Chart Time Scale

 ## Introduction
-If you need to **customize Gantt chart** visuals in Microsoft Project, controlling the time‑scale count is a key technique.
-With Aspose.Tasks for Java you can programmatically set the bottom and middle time‑scale tiers, fine‑tune tick visibility, and then **save project as PDF** for sharing with stakeholders.
-This tutorial walks you through the entire process—from setting up the environment to generating a polished PDF that reflects your customized Gantt view.
+If you need to **create project PDF** files that reflect a perfectly tuned Gantt chart, controlling the time‑scale count is the key.
+With Aspose.Tasks for Java you can programmatically set the bottom and middle time‑scale tiers, hide tick marks, and then **save project as PDF** for easy distribution.
+In this tutorial we’ll walk through everything you need—from setting up the development environment to generating a polished PDF that showcases your customized Gantt view.

 ## Quick Answers
 - **What does “customize Gantt chart” mean?** Adjusting time‑scale tiers, colors, and layout to match your reporting needs.